ppiastrele/RestAPI-JS/README.md

 Made for studies purpose.

-Uses a local JSON file as DB and follows the Representational State Transfer standard.
+Uses a local JSON file as Storage and follows the Representational State Transfer standard.